nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54h/ug_nrf54h20_debugging.rst

 **********************************

 To debug single-core applications, you can use the ``west debug`` command to start a single debug session with GDB.
+You can also attach the debug session to a running core using the ``west attach`` command.

 Debugging multi-core applications
 *********************************